 - At the end of The Raven (1963), two magicians engage in an all out battle of magic.

-- In a world where wizards are the only ones of their peers not able to benchpress an NBA team and the only ones who can't outrun or outfly trains, most combat wizards have to be this to survive.
+- The Dresden Files is a world where wizards are the only ones of their peers not able to benchpress an NBA team and the only ones who can't outrun or outfly trains.
+Most combat wizards have to be this to survive.

 - Harry himself, over the course of the series, goes from being in the top forty of these to the top five, and it's foreshadowed that he'll eventually be number one.